Yale College Class Reunions for 2020 canceled

 Dear Classmates and Friends:

-We are scheduled to reconvene next year in the merry month of May (21-24) at Reunion Headquarters in Timothy Dwight, where we can eat, drink and hob nob with old and new friends to our heart’s content.
-There will be golf, there will be art, there will be Whiffenpoofs and of course, since this is Yale, there will be an impressive array of brilliant speakers to educate and inform us about critical issues of the day and the decade.
+We are scheduled to reconvene in the merry month of May (21-24) at Reunion Headquarters in Timothy Dwight, where we can eat, drink and hob nob with old and new friends to our heart’s content.
+There will be art, there will be Whiffenpoofs and of course, since this is Yale, there will be an impressive array of brilliant speakers to educate and inform us about critical issues of the day and the decade.

-Turning from culture to science and mindful of the New York Times November 8th expose on “How Scientists Got Climate Change So Wrong – Few Thought it Would Arrive So Quickly,” we anticipate Friday will offer the opportunity to learn the hard undisputed facts (unfiltered by politics or protests) about the causes and consequences of climate change from a member of the School of Forestry & Environmental Studies faculty.
+Turning from culture to science and mindful of the New York Times November 8th expose on “How Scientists Got Climate Change So Wrong – Few Thought it Would Arrive So Quickly,” we anticipate Friday afternoon will offer the opportunity to learn the hard undisputed facts (unfiltered by politics or protests) about the causes and consequences of climate change from the Indy Burke, Dean of the School of Forestry & Environmental Studies, and Peter Raymond, Professor of Ecosystem Ecology.
+This will be followed by Yale's Chief Investment Officer, David Swensen, on "Managing Yale's Endowment."

 So, come one, come all, talk to your friends and roommates, and plan to join this gang of ’60 as we rejoice, reconnect and remember times gone by.
 Happy to report that our class widows will be invited free of charge, including housing.